 - Users can search for variants of a name in the LOC authority and return all results associated with that name.
 This allows users to more easily find all records associated with a person, place, or organization included in the LCNAF.
 Alternate names might include name changes, various romanizations, and pseudonyms.
 A URI must be associated with a record in order to search variants names (MarcToArgot 0.4.63)

 More About the Shared Catalog

-TRLN Discovery will maximize the value of libraries’ collections by developing a conveniently managed and customizable discovery service that enables users to effectively and efficiently locate and access research materials from the Duke, NCCU, NCSU, and UNC libraries.
+TRLN Discovery maximizes the value of libraries’ collections by developing a conveniently managed and customizable discovery service that enables users to effectively and efficiently locate and access research materials from the Duke, NCCU, NC State, and UNC Chapel Hill libraries.